planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 - Directory containing utility functions for the game.
   - **`colorUtils.ts`**: Defines and manages per-face colors for all block types and provides functions for color conversion and access.
+  - **`terrainGenerator.ts`**: Implements procedural terrain generation with multiple layers, using absolute Y-coordinates for consistent block distribution.

 ### `src/hooks/`

 - Directory containing custom React hooks.
   - **`useCubeRaycaster.tsx`**: Custom hook for block placement and removal.
-Implements raycasting for block targeting and handles mouse interactions with the world.
+Implements precise raycasting for block targeting and handles mouse interactions with perfect alignment between preview and actual placement.

 ### `src/constants/`